-Accrued bonuses are provided at the year end to which such bonuses are attributable.
+Accrued bonuses are provided at the year-end to which such bonuses are attributable.

-Accrued warranty cost is estimated and recognized based on past experience of the occurrence of defective goods and the (ii) Accrued bonuses to employees (iii) Warranties provision expected after service costs in the warranty period.
+Accrued warranty cost is estimated and recognized based on past experience of the occurrence of defective goods and the (iii) Warranties provisio expected after service costs in the warranty period.